 Back in our day, trick-or-treating meant hunting for full sized candy bars with an empty pillowcase, an orange UNICEF box, and a coveted Ben Cooper plastic costume.
 Sure those masks had no ventilation and the coats our moms made us wear ruined the effect, but man, those were the (spooky) days.
 Here’s a look back at some of the best ensembles from the ’70s, ’80s, and ’90s.
 Which one did you have?

-The force was strong with this costume, though the cinnamon bun hairdo wasn’t included.
+The force was strong with this costume, but good luck fitting a cinnamon bun hairdo under that mask.

 Who could resist those (pound) puppy dog eyes?

-So that’s where cabbage patch kids come from!
+So that’s where cabbage patch kids came from!

 By the power of Greyskull!
-Now that we’re older, we definitely appreciate this costume’s built-in abs.
+Now that we’re older, we definitely have a deeper appreciation for built-in abs.

 It was flame retardant, so that’s a relief.